-UConn Two Summers is a one-year, predominantly-online Master of Arts (MA) / Sixth Year (SD) Degree program with a very specific purpose:
+UConn Two Summers is a one-year, predominantly-online Master of Arts Degree (MA) / Sixth Year Certificate (SD) program with a very specific purpose:

 Make contemporary ideas about Educational Technology more accessible to working educators

-Although originally conceived to service K-12 teachers and school district technology coaches, we accommodate other professional fields and disciplines as well, including:
+Although originally conceived to service K-12 teachers and school district technology coaches, we accommodate other professional fields and disciplines as well, including but not limited to:

 - Instructional Designers

 - Game Developers

 - Medical / Legal Educators

 Two Summers stands out from other online and face-to-face Educational Technology programs because: